mortenmathiasen/piir/README.md

 The tool supports IR transmission by:
 * Raspberry PI using [GPIO](http://abyz.me.uk/rpi/pigpio/)
-* more platforms to come when you contribute the software.
+* more platforms to come

 ### Prerequisites